ABOUT THE TASK FORCE

-Composed of members from government, academia, and the private sector, the NAIRR Task Force is required to submit a report to Congress that addresses topics such as the appropriate ownership and administration of the NAIRR; a model for governance; required capabilities of the resource; opportunities to better disseminate high-quality government datasets; requirements for security; assessments of privacy, civil rights, and civil liberties requirements; and a plan for sustaining the resource, including through public-private partnerships.
+Composed of members from government, academia, and the private sector, the NAIRR Task Force was required to addresses topics such as the appropriate ownership and administration of the NAIRR; a model for governance; required capabilities of the resource; opportunities to better disseminate high-quality government datasets; requirements for security; assessments of privacy, civil rights, and civil liberties requirements; and a plan for sustaining the resource, including through public-private partnerships.

-Throughout its work, the Task Force will consult a range of experts and stakeholders from government agencies, private industry, academia, and civil and disabilities rights organizations; and be informed by ongoing interagency efforts around leveraging cloud computing resources in support of federally funded AI research and development.
+Throughout its work, the Task Force consulted a range of experts and stakeholders from government agencies, private industry, academia, and civil and disabilities rights organizations; and was informed by ongoing interagency efforts.

 A NATIONAL AI RESEARCH RESOURCE

 The NAIRR is envisioned as a shared computing and data infrastructure that will provide AI researchers and students across scientific fields and disciplines with access to compute resources and high-quality data, along with appropriate educational tools and user support.
 The goal for such a national resource is to democratize access to the cyberinfrastructure that fuels AI research and development, enabling all of America’s diverse AI researchers to participate in exploring innovative ideas for advancing AI, including communities, institutions, and regions that have been traditionally underserved.

-Congress directed that the Director of OSTP and the Director of the NSF, or their designees, serve as the co-chairpersons of the Task Force; and mandated that the Task Force be composed of 12 technical experts: four from government, four from institutions of higher education, and four from private organizations.
+Congress directed that the Director of OSTP and the Director of NSF, or their designees, serve as the co-chairpersons of the Task Force; and mandated that the Task Force be composed of 12 technical experts: four from government, four from institutions of higher education, and four from private organizations.
 The following experts serve on the Task Force:

 Tess DeBlanc-Knowles (co-chair, beginning Aug.
 2022), Senior Policy Advisor, National AI Initiative Office, White House Office of Science and Technology Policy

 Manish Parashar (co-chair, beginning Oct.
 2021), Office Director of the Office of Advanced Cyberinfrastructure, National Science Foundation